riya1o1/Power-BI-Projects/README.md

 ---
 # 🛡️ Insurance Claims Analysis – Power BI Dashboard

-This project focuses on analyzing insurance claim data using interactive dashboards in Power BI.
-The analysis covers metrics such as claim approval rates, fraud detection, policy type performance, and customer demographics.
+This dashboard provides a high-level overview of the entire insurance customer base.
+It highlights key metrics such as total premiums, coverage amounts, claim status distribution, customer demographics, and claim trends across age groups.
+It serves as the entry point for deeper insights through drillthroughs.

 ## 🔍 Key Insights